pro-vision/jenkins-pv-pipeline-library/vars/defaultAnalyzeStage.md

 :bulb: The files will be then available by using `unstash` the name `analyzeFiles` (`ConfigConstants.STASH_ANALYZE_FILES`).

+## Extension options

+This step supports the extension mechanism, so you are able to extend the step by executing code before and/or after the step is executed or even replacing the whole functionality.

+:bulb: See [`_extend`](#_extend-optional) for an example.

 ## Configuration options

 All configuration options must be inside the `analyze` ([`ConfigConstants.STAGE_ANALYZE`](../src/de/provision/devops/jenkins/pipeline/utils/ConfigConstants.groovy)) map element to be